xpple/ClientPermissions/README.md

 the player will be presented with a disconnection screen containing a list of mods the player should disable in order to join the server.
 If the server decides to warn the player, the player will merely be warned.
 This is with the intention that the client will use the list of disallowed features to locally disable them.
 If the client decides to ignore the warning, the player may risk other punishment.
-This way, no players will never be punished without intentionally breaking any rules.
+This way, no players will ever be punished without intentionally breaking any rules.

 ## Installation